Conditional Gradient Methods: Conditional gradients for stochastic optimization

 \subsection{Zeroth-Order Stochastic Conditional Gradient algorithms}

 In many applications we do not even have access to stochastic first-order oracles (SFOO), which makes the task of estimating the gradient at a point particularly challenging, and thus tackling Problem~\eqref{eq:stochastic_problem} even more difficult than in previous sections.
 Such is the case in simulation based modelling, or when designing black-box attacks for deep neural networks.
 This motivates the zeroth-order setting where only function evaluations are available.
 We consider here the stochastic case where we only have access to \emph{Stochastic Zeroth-Order Oracle} (SZOO).
-As conditional gradient algorithms require the gradient, in the zeroth-order setting they use an estimator, so the deterministic setting is not much simpler than the stochastic one. \begin{oracle}[H] \end{oracle} One of the main ideas in \citet{zerocg18} is the following gradient estimator under the standard Euclidean scalar product using a series \(u_1, \dotsc, u_b\) of independent standard normal random variables, and \(b\) independent samples from the probability distribution of $Z$, denoted by \(z_1, \dotsc, z_b\) (similar estimators also appear in other contexts, like Equation~\eqref{eq:point_estimate} for online methods)
+As conditional gradient algorithms require the gradient, in the zeroth-order setting they use an estimator, so the deterministic setting is not much simpler than the stochastic one.